colmak/colmak.github.io/_posts/2022-02-18-First Person Singular.md

 ---
 ### Notes

-Recently I finished reading _First Person Singular_ by Haruki Murakami and I wanted to share my thoughts on the book on the stories I enjoyed.
+Recently I finished reading _First Person Singular_ by Haruki Murakami and I wanted to share my thoughts on the stories I enjoyed.

 ## Preface